wndshldhzrd/BBEGinator/backend/readme.md

 3) Run from the terminal python3 -m venv venv (try py or python instead of python3 if you get an error)
 4) Run from the terminal venv\Scripts\activate (use source venv/bin/activate if on linux)
 5) Run from the terminal pip install -r requirements.txt
+6) if that does not work instead run pip install flask and then pip install python-dotenv
 6) You are now done!

 # To Run